 Her paralysis is still so severe she can not hold her baby and has only just started to walk with the help of a rollator.

 Nobody knows how long it will be before she fully recovers or if she will fully recover.
 It could take years.

 She only weighs 48kg and has severe weakness and muscle wastage.

 But the signs are good and her progress has so amazed her carers that they are studying Amanda and the possibility that the hormones triggered by breastfeeding have somehow accelerated her recovery.

 Amanda wants to come home and doctors have agreed to release her in time for Mother's Day.

-To help make it possible friends and family will care for her 24-7 as her devoted partner Ered Fox must return to work.
+To help make that possible her friends and family will care for her 24-7 as her devoted partner Ered Fox must return to work.

-Fundraising events such as a high tea and tapas in the park will be held in the Gympie region in the next month to raise money to modify her home so she can return.
+Fundraising events such as a high tea and tapas in the park will be held in the Gympie region in the next month to raise money for those modifications.